actions-marketplace-validations/ViliusSutkus89_promote-Nexus-repository-to-MavenCentral/README.md

 - sonatypePassword: Password part of the access token generated in oss.sonatype.org

 Optional inputs are:
 - printResponseBodyInErrors: Responses from Sonatype may contain sensitive data, should it be printed when printing errors?
-Defaults to 'false'
+Defaults to 'false' (yes, this is a string, not a boolean).
 - censorProfileId: ProfileID may be sensitive data.
 Should it be excluded from the debug log?
-Defaults to 'true'
+Defaults to 'true' (yes, this is a string, not a boolean).